Nathaniel P. Banks: Postbellum career

 In 1872, Banks joined the Liberal-Republican revolt in support of Horace Greeley.
 He had to some degree opposed a party trend away from labor reform, a subject that was close to many of his working-class constituents, but not the wealthy businessmen who were coming to dominate the Republican Party.
 While Banks was campaigning across the North for Greeley, the Radical Daniel W. Gooch successfully gathered enough support to defeat him for reelection; it was Banks' first defeat by Massachusetts voters.
 After his loss, Banks invested in an unsuccessful start-up Kentucky railroad headed by John Frémont, hoping its income would substitute for the political loss.

 Seeking a revival of his political fortunes, in 1873, Banks ran successfully for the Massachusetts Senate, supported by a coalition of Liberal Republicans, Democrats, and Labor Reform groups.
 The latter groups he wooed in particular, adopting support for shorter workdays.
 In that term, he helped draft and secure passage of a bill restricting hours of women and children to ten hours per day.
 In 1874, Banks was elected to Congress again, supported by a similar coalition in defeating Gooch.
 He served two terms (1875–1879), losing in the 1878 nominating process after formally rejoining the Republican fold.
 He was accused in that campaign of changing his positions too often to be considered reliable.
 After his defeat, President Rutherford B. Hayes appointed Banks as a United States marshal for Massachusetts as a patronage reward for his service.
 He held the post from 1879 until 1888, but exercised poor oversight over his subordinates.
 He consequently became embroiled in legal action over the recovery of unpaid fees.

 In 1888, Banks once again won a seat in Congress.
 He did not have much influence, because his mental health was failing.
-After one term he was not renominated, and retired to Waltham.
+After one term he was not renominated, and retired to Waltham where he was diagnosed with dementia.
 His health continued to deteriorate, and he was briefly sent to McLean Hospital shortly before his death in Waltham on September 1, 1894.
 His death made nationwide headlines; he is buried in Waltham's Grove Hill Cemetery.